LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2025-08-30-Tullamore_Half_Marathon.md

 ---
-title: National Half Marathon – Tullamore
+title: National Half Marathon in Tullamore
 location: Tullamore Harriers Athletic Club, Tullamore, Co.
 Offaly
 ---
 On a wet and windy Saturday in Tullamore, the <strong>National Half Marathon</strong>, hosted by